dongjs/dongjs.github.io/_posts/2017-07-08-modular-exponents-racket.md

 DRAFT

 Come August, I'll be back as the TF for [CS201](http://zoo.cs.yale.edu/classes/cs201/index.html), which is taught in Racket.
-As a way of refreshing my FP memory, I want to implement efficient algorithms for:
+As a way of refreshing my functional programming (FP) memory, I want to implement efficient algorithms for:

-* Exponents: $$x^n$$
+* Raising a base to a power: $$x^n$$
 * Taking exponents modulo some number: $$x^n \mod p$$

-The constraint is that both functions must run in $$O(\log n)$$ time.
-When I refer to $$\log$$ in this post, I mean $$log_2$$.
-It's cleaner to write it without an explicit base!
-Right away, this suggests that we can solve both problems with the same basic approach.
-Let's start with the first one, then use some modular arithmetic to adapt for the second operation.
+The constraint is that both functions must run in $$O(\log n)$$ time (whenever I refer to $$\log$$ in this post, I mean $$log_2$$).
+The identical time complexities hint that we can solve both problems with the same basic approach.

+Along the way, I want to introduce some practical tips:

+* how to write clean Racket code
+* how to convert a function to tail-recursive form
+* how to sketch an inductive proof
+* how to look up the source code for built-in functions such as `expt`
+* how to profile your own code
+* how to consult reference works to check the efficiency of your algorithm

 Exponents
 ---------
-In Lisp-based languages, the purely recursive solution for $$x^n$$ is elegant; however, it runs in linear time (there are $$n$$ multiplications).
+In Lisp-based languages, the purely recursive solution to $$x^n$$ is elegant; however, it runs in linear time (there are $$n$$ multiplications).

 {% highlight racket linenos %}